 One of the most common questions regarding child support payments is, how long does a parent have to pay child support?
-The answer to this question quite simply depends on the circumstances of the case.
+The answer to this question depends on the case’s circumstances.

 Family Law Act

 - 31 (1) under the Family Law Act states that every parent has an obligation to provide support, to the extent that the parent is capable of doing so, for his or her unmarried child who is a minor, enrolled in a full-time program of education, or is unable by reason of illness, disability or other cause to withdraw from the charge of his or her parents.